Issue 3 Volume 13 (2024)

 Written by Aanchal Kumari Published On Issue 3 Vol 13, 2024

 The use of muscle-enhancing steroids, particularly anabolic-androgenic steroids (AAS), has sparked widespread concern about their effects on cardiovascular health, notably their link to heart attacks.
-This presentation provides a comprehensive assessment of the link between muscle-enhancing drugs and heart attacks.
-It investigates the physiological pathways by which steroids might contribute to a variety of cardiovascular issues such as hypertension (high blood pressure), dyslipidaemia (abnormal
+This study provides a comprehensive assessment of the link between muscle-enhancing drugs and heart attacks.
+It investigates the physiological pathways by which steroids might contribute to a variety of cardiovascular issues such as hypertension (high blood pressure), dyslipidemia (abnormal cholest

 Read More